Business Valuations

 Cash flow is one of the primary drivers in determining the value of a business, therefore proper support for your cash flow adjustments is the key to an accurate business valuation.
 Our Income Statement Adjustment Report identifies qualified add-backs supported with proper documentation that traces those expenses back to the financial statements being used in the analysis.
 Additionally, the report will calculate the total cash flow for both Seller’s Discretionary Cash Flow (SDE) and Earnings Before Interest, Taxes, Depreciation & Amortization (EBITDA).

-This service is a great tool to Strengthen Credit Memorandums, Lender Underwriting Packages or to help M&A Advisors, Business Appraisers, and Business Owners calculate supportable cash flow as part of prospective sale or acquisition.
+This service is a great tool to Strengthen Credit Memorandums, Lender Underwriting Packages or to help M&A Advisors, Business Appraisers, and Business Owners calculate supportable cash flow as part of prospective sales or acquisitions.

 Working Capital Analysis